bhochhi/howto-guide/README.md

    }
   ```
- However, thinks might not be as simple as
+ However, thinks might not be as simple as said, making all asynchronous.
+There are always some limitation, may be the framework you are using doesn't support async or may be you have a gaint codebase and you just want to make certain section to be asynchronous.
+But you need to be careful and know the consequences.
+This is where you might end up with deadlock.

 3. Use configureAwait(false).